-- 1. Connect and power-on the sensor as normal, and open the MIP Hard and Soft Iron Calibration software. - 2.
-Enter the Local Magnetic Field information for the sensor to account for magnetic influences inherent to the sensor's geographic location on the Earth.
+- 1. Connect and power- on the sensor as normal, and open the MIP Hard and Soft Iron Calibration software. - 2 Enter the Local Magnetic Field information for the sensor to account for magnetic influences inherent to the sensor's geographic location on the Earth.
 As needed, use the WMM on Web button to access a World Magnetic Model calculator on the British Geographic Survey website.
-This site, and similar sites, generate Local Magnitude F and Local Inclination I values based on latitude and longitude entries.
-In the calculator solution, these values will be found in row MF, column F and row MF, column I, respectively.
+This site, and similar sites, generate Local Magnitude F values based on latitude and longitude entries.
+In the calculator solution, these values will be found in row MF, column F.